FAIRtax (FT) INCREASES Tax Welfare

 11. Total purchases where NO FT paid (L's 7-10) - 19,000 - 4,370

-That $9,972 overpayment is only an illustrative guess because the real numbers cannot be accurately predicted.
-However, I would question the insanity of giving the poor a check for several thousands of dollars ($0-$12,866), plus, free SS/Medicare, and have them pay no FairTax.
+That $10,190 overpayment is only an illustrative guess because the real numbers cannot be accurately predicted.
+However, I would question the insanity of giving the poor a check for several thousands of dollars ($0-$13,330 for this family), plus, free SS/Medicare, and have them pay no FairTax.

-To this point, senior AFFT Board Members have made only two comments about this illustration.
+In response illustration, senior AFFT Board Members have made only two comments, as follows.